microsoft/dotnet-framework-docker/README.wcf.md

 * `4.8`
   * `docker pull mcr.microsoft.com/dotnet/framework/wcf:4.8`

-# About This Image
+# About

 The Windows Communication Foundation (WCF) is a framework for building service-oriented applications.
 Using WCF, you can send data as asynchronous messages from one service endpoint to another.
 A service endpoint can be part of a continuously available service hosted by IIS, or it can be a service hosted in an application.

-Watch [dotnet/announcements](https://github.com/dotnet/announcements/labels/Docker) for Docker-related .NET announcements.
+Watch [discussions](https://github.com/microsoft/dotnet-framework-docker/discussions/categories/announcements) for Docker-related .NET announcements.

-# How to Use the Image
+# Usage

 The [.NET Framework Docker samples](https://github.com/microsoft/dotnet-framework-docker/blob/main/samples/README.md) show various ways to use .NET Framework and Docker together.